BettercareHealth/bettercare/newborn-care/test-10.md

 	-	Take an X-ray of the abdomen.
 	-	Insert a chest drain.
 	-	Do a shake test on the gastric aspirate at birth.
+15. What is a common cause of heart failure in newborn infants?
+	- Dehydration
+	+ Patent ductus arteriosus
+	- Mitral stenosis
+	- Hyaline membrane disease
-15. An offensive smell at birth in an infant with respiratory distress suggests a diagnosis of:
+16. An offensive smell at birth in an infant with respiratory distress suggests a diagnosis of:
 	-	Meconium aspiration syndrome
 	+	Pneumonia
 	-	Syphilis
 	-	Tetanus
-16. Periodic breathing:
+17. Periodic breathing:
 	-	Causes pallor.
 	-	Causes tachycardia.
 	-	Causes bradycardia and central cyanosis.
 	+	Causes neither central cyanosis nor bradycardia.
-17. Apnoea is diagnosed when:
+18. Apnoea is diagnosed when:
 	-	An infant stops breathing for 5 seconds.
 	-	An infant stops breathing for 15 seconds but remains pink.
 	-	An infant becomes cyanosed but does not stop breathing.
 	+	An infant stops breathing for 20 seconds and develops cyanosis and bradycardia.
-18. Apnoea is common in:
+19. Apnoea is common in:
 	+	Infants with septicaemia
 	-	Underweight for gestational age infants
 	-	Overweight for gestational age infants
 	-	Postterm infants
-19. The dose of oral theophylline is:
-	+	Load of 5 mg/kg then 2.5 mg/kg twice daily
-	-	Load of 4 mg/kg then 4 mg/kg twice daily
-	-	Load of 2 mg/kg then 2 mg/kg twice daily
-	-	Load of 2 mg/kg only
-20. The toxic effects of theophylline include:
-	-	Jaundice
+20. How is caffeine given to prevent apnoea?
-	+	Tachycardia
+	+ Orally
-	-	Oedema
+	- By intramuscular injection
-	-	Pyrexia
+	- Intravenously
+	- It is rubbed onto the infant’s chest